SAP/open-resource-discovery/static/spec-v1/interfaces/Document.ts.txt

    *
    * When the `version` major version changes, the [ORD ID](#ord-id) `<majorVersion>` fragment MUST be updated to be identical.
    * In case that a resource definition file also contains a version number (e.g. [OpenAPI `info`.`version`](https://swagger.io/specification/#info-object)), it MUST be equal with the resource `version` to avoid inconsistencies.
    *
+   * If the resource has been extended by the user, the change MUST be indicated via `lastUpdate`.
+   * The `version` MUST not be bumped for changes in extensions.
+   *
    * The general [Version and Lifecycle](../index.md#version-and-lifecycle) flow MUST be followed.
    *